xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 After a sale offer has been created it is necessary to re-calculate the store quick data to ensure the offer becomes visible in product filters and the prices are displayed correctly.

-For this purpose, use either the **Re-calculate quick data** button at the bottom or the prompt link at the top on the sale listing page or the sale offer page.
+For this purpose, use either the **Re-calculate quick data** button at the bottom of the page or the prompt link at the top on the sale listing or the sale offer details pages.
 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><b>Sale listing page</b>![541-recalculate-quick-data-lisitng.png]({{site.baseurl}}/attachments/ref_5A6RUbG6/541-recalculate-quick-data-lisitng.png)</div>
   <div class="column" markdown="span"><b>Sale offer page</b>![541-recalculate-quick-data-details.png]({{site.baseurl}}/attachments/ref_5A6RUbG6/541-recalculate-quick-data-details.png)</div>